meiras/HCI-with-VAs/README.md

 _What parameters are you most interested in sweeping through?
 What value ranges do you expect to look at for your analysis?_
 Expectations and performance

+__*LS Comments:*__
+*Need more clarification on what you mean here.
+Do you mean expectation set size?
+Other things to consider are average network degree and learning rate as well.

 Note: it would be really cool to do this with edges that reflected the extent to which expectations were met as it can become a factor in predicting future interactions.

+__*LS COMMENTS:*__
+*I agree that making the network adaptive in the sense that tie weight adjusts depending on performance would be cool.
+Hope you are able to get to it!*